Who Is Mark Ruffalo?

 Continuing his string of successes, Ruffalo delivered a strong performance as a manic-depressive father trying to prove his parenting abilities in the 2015 comedy-drama Infinitely Polar Bear, snagging a Golden Globe nomination for his work.
 He later earned another Oscar nod, this time for his portrayal of newspaper reporter Mike Rezendes in the 2015 drama Spotlight, which follows the Catholic Church sex abuse scandal in Boston.
 The film itself won Academy Awards for Best Picture and Best Original Screenplay in 2016.

 Largely wrapped up with his Marvel commitments, Ruffalo nevertheless found time to reprise his character of Agent Dylan Rhodes for Now You See Me 2 (2016), and returned to Broadway for a 2017 revival of Arthur Miller's The Price.
-He then starred as an attorney who risks his life and livelihood to take on a corporate giant in Dark Waters (2019), before earning praise for his dual performance as twin brothers in the spring 2020 HBO miniseries I Know This Much Is True.
+He then starred as an attorney who risks his life and livelihood to take on a corporate giant in Dark Waters (2019), before earning praise for his dual performance as twin brothers in the Spring 2020 HBO miniseries I Know This Much Is True, which won Ruffalo a Golden Globe for Best Performance by an Actor in a Limited Series.

 During his ramp-up to wider success, Ruffalo suffered a setback in 2002 when he was diagnosed with a brain tumor.
 The surgery to remove the tumor, which was determined to be benign, led to a period of partial facial paralysis, but Ruffalo recovered fully and his career picked up right where it had left off.